rstacruz/swipeshow/README.md

 Swipeshow
 =========

 The unassuming touch-enabled JavaScript slideshow.
+Requires jQuery 1.7.

  * __Showcase anything.__ You're not limited to images: any markup will do.
  * __Touch-enabled.__ Swipe away on your iPad, iPhone, Android device, or